Finite-Memory Strategies in POMDPs with Long-Run Average Objectives: Introduction

-{\em Open questions.} There are several open questions related to the approximation problem for POMDPs with long-run average objectives.
-The two most important ones are as follows: First, while for POMDPs with $\omega$-regular objectives there are characterization in the arithmetic hierarchy, there are no such results for POMDPs with long-run average objectives.
-Second, given the importance of POMDPs with long-run average objectives, there are several algorithmic approaches based on belief state-space discretization~\footnote{The belief state-space represents an infinite-state space perfect information MDP where a belief state represents a probability distribution over states of the POMDP.}; however none of these approaches provide any theoretical guarantee.
+In a Partially Observable Markov Decision Process (POMDP), at each stage, the decision-maker chooses an action that determines, together with the current state, a stage reward and the distribution over the next state.
+The state dynamic is imperfectly observed by the decision-maker, who receives a stage signal on the current state before playing.
+Thus, POMDPs generalize the Markov Decision Process (MDP) model of Bellman \cite{Bellman_57}.

+POMDPs are widely used in prominent applications such as in computational biology~\cite{Bio-Book}, software verification~\cite{CCHRS11}, reinforcement learning~\cite{LearningSurvey}, to name a few.
+Even special cases of POMDPs, namely, probabilistic automata or blind MDPs, where there is only one signal, is also a standard model in several applications~\cite{Rabin63, PazBook, Bukharaev}.

+In many of these applications, the duration of the problem is huge.
+Thus, considerable attention has been devoted to the study of POMDPs with long duration.
+A standard way is to consider the long-run objective criterion, where the total reward is the expectation of the inferior limit average reward (see \cite{SURVEYAC} for a survey).
+The value for this problem is known to coincide with several classical definitions of long-run values (asymptotic value, uniform value, general uniform value, long-run average value, uncertain-duration process value \cite{RSV02, R11, RV16, NS10, VZ16}) and has been characterized in \cite{RV16}.
+In this paper, we will simply name this common object \textit{value}.
+Thus, strong results are available concerning the existence and characterization of the value.

+This is in sharp contrast with the study of long-run optimal strategies.
+Indeed, before our work, little was known about the sophistication of strategies that approximate the value.
+It has been shown that:(i) stationary strategies approximate the value in MDPs~\cite{B62}; and (ii) belief-stationary strategies approximate the value in blind MDPs~\cite{RSV02} and POMDPs with an ergodic structure~\cite{Borkar_2000}. \\

-{\em Our contributions.} Our main contributions are as follows: \begin{compactitem} \item {\em Strategy complexity.} First, we show that for every blind MDP with long-run average objectives, for every $\eps>0$, there is finite-recall strategy that achieves expected reward within $\eps$ of the optimal value.
-Second, we show that for every POMDP with long-run average objectives, for every $\eps>0$, there is a finite-memory strategy that achieves expected reward within $\eps$ of the optimal value.
-We also show that, in contrast to blind MDPs, finite-recall strategies do not suffice for $\eps$-approximation in general POMDPs.
+Our main contributions are: \begin{itemize} \item {\em Strategy complexity.} We show that for every POMDP with long-run average objectives, for every $\eps>0$, there is a finite-memory strategy (i.e. generated by a finite state automaton) that achieves expected reward within $\eps$ of the optimal value.
+In the case of blind MDP finite memory is equivalent to finite recall (i.e. decisions are defined using only the last actions), but finite recall cannot achieve $\eps$-approximations in general POMDPs.